-The 2010 performance shares program began in fiscal 2010 and the Committee awarded performance share units as described in last year's proxy statement.
-In order to earn a 100% payout under the 2010 program, the Company's actual earnings per share in the last year of the four-year performance period must equal or exceed fiscal year 2009 earnings per share multiplied by the compounded average annual growth rate in the U.S. Gross National Product plus three percentage points over the four-year performance period.
-We target growth in earnings per share which exceeds the growth in the economy because we believe this focus on above-market growth over the long-term performance period drives participants in the program to produce superior financial returns for our stockholders.
-The payout is made primarily in common stock, with a portion paid in cash to cover tax obligations of participants.
+In order to earn a 100% payout under the 2010 program, the Company's actual earnings per share for the last year of the four-year performance period (fiscal 2013) must equal or exceed earnings per share for the year prior to the start of the program (fiscal 2009) compounded over the four-year performance period using the compound average annual growth rate in the U.S. Gross National Product (GNP) over the performance period plus three percentage points.
+We believe this focus on above-market growth over the long-term performance period drives participants in the program to produce superior financial returns for our stockholders.

-No performance share awards were made to the named executive officers in fiscal 2011.
-Outstanding performance share units are set forth in the Outstanding Equity Awards at Fiscal Year-End table on page 35.
+Awards under the 2010 performance share program remain outstanding and are set forth in the Outstanding Equity Awards at Fiscal Year-End table on page 35.